RESEARCH STARTER

 However, agriculture is not the only contributor to the Montgomery economy.
 In fact, Montgomery is a major distribution and regional trade center for the entire southeastern United States.
 Sand and gravel, grains, lumber, chemicals, food, furniture, and metal all are processed and transferred from Montgomery to other markets throughout the region.

-The largest employer in the city is the US Air Force.
-More than twelve thousand workers were employed by Maxwell Gunter Air Force Base as of 2018, according to the Montgomery Area Chamber of Commerce.
+The largest employer in the city is the US Air Force, with thousands of workers employed by the Maxwell Gunter Air Force Base.
 During the Great Depression, the base helped keep the city's economy afloat by providing jobs to local residents and procuring food and supplies from local merchants.

 The local, state, and federal governments employ a significant number of workers in the state.
-According to the Bureau of Labor Statistics, in March 2019, more than forty-four thousand nonfarm workers were employed in government.
-The trade, transportation, and utilities; professional and business services; and education and health services sectors also proved to have the highest number of employees.
-Some major employers as of 2018, according to the Montgomery Area Chamber of Commerce, included the the State of Alabama, Montgomery Public Schools, Baptist Health, and Hyundai Motor Manufacturing Alabama.
+Other important industries were education, management, business and finance, accounting and math, and engineering.
+Some major employers are the State of Alabama, Montgomery Public Schools, Baptist Health, and Hyundai Motor Manufacturing Alabama.

 Landmarks